A HUNTING TRADITION AS OLD AS THE HILLS…

 Thinking about a bear hunt?
 PA grows some of the world’s largest black bears.
-We currently boast the No. 1 record taken in 2011.
 The best opportunities are across the state’s northern tier and the Pocono Mountains region.
 And, if you are one of the lucky ones to have your number drawn, there is a lottery for the number of licenses given out for world-class elk hunting.

 Squirrels are abundant in virtually every oak and hickory woodlot.
 Turkeys are found across the state with the exception of the deep southeast region.
 Farmland thickets across the lower half of the state are some of the best places for rabbit hunters.
 If grouse is your specialty, look for early-growth forests across the northern tier for your best hunts.

 No matter what your game, Pennsylvania offers a wide variety of hunting opportunities!
 Before embarking on your next hunt, we encourage travelers to review the Pennsylvania Game Commissions updated COVID-19 policies.

 There’s no shortage of places to hunt in Pennsylvania.
 We have 4.5 million acres of public land coupled with unique hunting opportunities on private lands, too.

 These lands include State Game Lands, State Forests and Parks, the Allegheny National Forest, and other public properties.
 While public hunting areas exist across most of the state, the northern tier offers the greatest amount of public land, including vast wilderness areas.